Academic Program Chairs

 Adrian Agredo (Program Chair, World Literature) is a member of the English Faculty at Bard High School Early College (BHSEC) Manhattan, and the inaugural Chair of the World Literature program for the Bard Early Colleges.
 Prior to his full-time appointment to the English Department at BHSEC, Adrian coordinated the Bard Early College Academy, an extracurricular enrichment and outreach program for local middle school students in District 1.

-Jenna Feltey Alden (Program Chair, xx) earned her BA in American Studies at Wesleyan University (2000) and her PhD in US History at Columbia University (2012).
+Jenna Feltey Alden (Program Chair, American Social Sciences) earned her BA in American Studies at Wesleyan University (2000) and her PhD in US History at Columbia University (2012).
 Her dissertation examined the role of humanistic psychology in postwar corporate management (asking, “Why were businessmen encouraged to talk about their feelings in mid-century corporations?”).

 Ronnie Brown (Program Chair, Mathematics and Computer Sciences) is a native of Baltimore.
 He attended public schools within Baltimore City and attended high school at Baltimore Polytechnic Institute.
 He later attended Morgan State University and The Johns Hopkins University for the bachelor’s and master’s degrees, respectively.
 Currently, Ronnie is back at Morgan State fulfilling requirements for his doctorate in Civil Engineering.